chudik63/golang-interview-tasks/closures/Goroutine/solution.md

 ```

 ## > 1.22
-We will see all the digits in the specified range.
+After adding `WaitGroup` we will see all the digits in the specified range.
 However, the order of their output cannot be guaranteed, since everything depends on the scheduler:

 ```
 4